On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Extensions to Unknown Causal Settings

+However, if we model the distribution from the causal directions by setting $\theta_Y = 0.5$ in the following way:

+With such a restriction, the number of parameters $k$ is reduced to 1.
+We successively repeat the experiment and plot the result in Figure~\ref{subfigure:b}.
+The excess risk, in this case, becomes lower than fitting from the anti-causal direction and the rate is improved to approximately $\frac{1}{2m}$.
+The results indicate that the model selection depends on how we parameterize the data distributions, particularly the number of parameters from each causal direction.

+In the above example, we only consider the labelled data.
+The unlabelled samples, however, are not useful for the causal direction but will take effect from the anti-causal direction from Figure~\ref{fig:causal_unlabel} and \ref{fig:anti_causal_unlabel}.
+Both causal learning and anti-causal learning can be more favorable than the other option, depending on the sample sizes.
+For instance, if we have abundant unlabelled data and limited labelled data, referring to Table~\ref{tab:result}, fitting from anti-causal direction yields the rate $O(\frac{k'+1}{m+n})$, which is better than the rate $O(\frac{k}{m})$ under causal direction if $n \gg m$.

+To numerically illustrate, we conduct the experiments with the parameterization in (\ref{eq:para-anti-s}) from anti-causal direction and (\ref{eq:causal-para2}) from causal direction under semi-supervised learning with both labelled and unlabelled data.
+We then plot the results in Figure~\ref{fig:model_selection}.

+We firstly vary $m$ from 500 to 16000 by fixing $n = 2000, 10000$ and $30000$ to show the effectiveness of labelled data.
+We plot the corresponding results of $\mathcal{R}(b)$ in subfigure \ref{fig:sub_a} and $\mathcal{R}(b)^{-1}$ in \ref{fig:sub_b}.
+In \ref{fig:sub_a}, we only plot one curve in blue since $n$ does not affect the excess risk from the causal direction.
+The remaining three red curves are derived by fitting from the anti-causal direction with an increasing $n$, from top to bottom.
+One can observe that a larger $n$ will incur a smaller initial excess risk when $m = 500$.
+However, the convergence rates are identical for all three cases.
+Since the slope of $\mathcal{R}(b)^{-1}$ is higher from the causal direction, when $m$ is large enough ($m > 2000$), even with large unlabelled data ($n = 30000$), the excess risk is still higher fitting from the anti-causal direction.

+The subfigure~\ref{fig:sub_c} shows the results of $\mathcal{R}(b)$ and \ref{fig:sub_d} of $\mathcal{R}(b)^{-1}$ by varying $n$ from 500 to 16000 and fixing $m = 500, 1000$ and $2000$.
+In \ref{fig:sub_c}, from top to bottom, three blue curves correspond to $m = 500, 1000$ and $2000$ by the causal direction and the three red curves by the anti-causal direction.
+In this case, the excess risk from the causal direction is almost a constant depending on $m$, regardless of the unlabelled sample size $n$.
+Furthermore, a higher $m$ incurs a lower regret.
+On the contrary, from the anti-causal learning direction, the excess risk will converge as $n$ goes sufficiently large.
+Selecting an appropriate model strongly hinges on the unlabelled target sample size $n$.
+For example, in our formulation, when $m =500$, we may need more than $6500$ extra unlabelled samples to achieve a lower regret, and if $m$ doubles, we will need to double the required unlabelled samples to achieve a comparable expected risk.

-Overall, if a general transfer learning task can be modeled in both causal and anti-causal directions, both models can be more favourable than the other option depending on how we do the parameterisation, how many data samples we have and how different the source and target domains are.
+Overall, for a general domain adaptation task without knowing the underlying causal mechanism, if we can model the data with parameterised distributions for both causal and anti-causal directions without some physical constraints, both models can be more favourable than the other option depending on how we do the parameterization, how many data samples we have and how different the source and target domains are.